Gry's Virtual Keyboard Museum

 Korg CX-3 with Leslie 760 (1980)

-This was, and still is a great Hammond Wannabe.
 I loved this organ, and for a while I thought it sounded just as good as a real Hammond.
-Later I realized that it was not entirely so, but I still think this instrument was exceptional for its time.

 Rhodes MK1 73 (1980)

-To go from my Wurlitzer to this piano was like entering a completely new world.
+To go from my Wurlitzer to the Rhodes piano was like entering a completely new world.
 I used this piano for years, and it could sound like the sweetest thing you ever heard to a real beasty distorted piano.
 I had a preamp built for it and also used a Roland Chorus pedal and an external EQ, which gave this instrument an up to date sound in the eighties.

 Hammond L-100 with Leslie 122 (1982)

-My first real Hammond organ was the small, but heavyL100.
-Wow, that was great.
-Never the less, it did not stay for long since I soon found out that there was even better Hammond organs available.
+My first real Hammond organ was a rather small, but heavy L100.
+It was a door opener into the Hammond world.
+Never the less, it did not stay for long since I soon found out that there were even better Hammond organs out there.

 Hammond M-100 with Leslie 147 (1982)